raid-guild/handbook/docs/how-to-daohaus-guide.md

 Click the proposal that you want to vote on, and then:

-* Click the thumbs up or thumbs down.
+* Click the thumbs up or thumbs down
-* Approve the transaction when prompted.
+* Approve the transaction when prompted

 <figure>
     <img src="https://i.imgur.com/aKv2Dvo.png" alt="Voting actions screenshot" />